karolinaCodes/Jungle-rails/README.md

 # Jungle

 An e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-I added features and fixed bugs of this existing web app in order to learn Rails.
+I added features, fixed bugs and upgraded the user-interface design of this existing web app in order to learn Rails.

 ## Features Added
 - "Sold Out" badge for products out of stock